nicolasvancan/monvandb/diary/en/2_table_structures/3_columns_and_serialization.md

 }
 ```

 Look how cool is this.
 I create a bTree for storing the row.
-I serialize the row and insert the key value into the binary tree for the key = '1'.
-After that, I close the binary Tree file and reopen it, read the stored value for key = '1', and deserialize it, and check whether or not I could store and retrieve the value and maintain its integrity.
+I serialize the row and insert the key value into the binary tree for key = '1'.
+After that, I close the binary Tree file and reopen it, read the stored value for key = '1', deserialize it and check whether or not I could store and retrieve the value maintaining its integrity.
 It worked.

 # Conclusion